 Nurse

 I moved back home to Oregon and did Hospice work for over a decade.
-First for Willamette Valley Hospice, and then Lumina.
+First for Willamette Vital Health (formerly Willamette Valley Hospice), and then Lumina.
 This work inspired me to record an interview with StoryCorps, and to give a TEDx Talk called Life and Death Matters as the closing speaker for the inaugural TEDxSalem event in late 2013.

-In December of 2018 I began working at Timberhill Place, the best Assisted Living Community in town!
+In December 2018 I began working at Timberhill Place, the best Assisted Living Community in town!

 Click here to request my current full CV